rishita027/CODSOFT/README.md

 # CODSOFT
-LEVEL 1- TASK-Calculator Simple Calculator using HTML, CSS, and JavaScript.
+LEVEL 1- TASK-Calculator
+(Simple Calculator using HTML, CSS, and JavaScript)